DanHardtDK/CenterEmbedding/README.md

 # CenterEmbedding

+## Paper

+Hardt, D., (2025) “Sparks of Pure Competence in LLMs: the Case of Syntactic Center Embedding in English”, Society for Computation in Linguistics 8(1): 13. doi: https://doi.org/10.7275/scil.3149

 ## Data

-The synthetic data can be found in /data/center_embed ce1.json is level 1 question 0 ce22.json is level 2 question 1
+The synthetic data can be found in /data/center_embed ce1.json is level 1 question 0 as described in the paper ce22.json is level 2 question 1 etc.

 ## Results